chuckcscccl/Fussless/README.md

 >      make GRAMMAR=test1

 The GRAMMAR must be specified in the command.
 This will run rustlr on the grammar and build test1parser.dll and test1_lex.dll.
+If there are additional sources or libraries that are required to create the parser (e.g., the AST definition) run make with a definition for 'ADDITIONAL', for example:

+>      make GRAMMAR=test2 ADDITIONAL=/r:test2_ast.dll

 Optionally, if you've written a main program for your grammar, one that invokes the parser, then you can invoke make with

 >      make GRAMMAR=test1 MAIN=test1main

 This assumes that there's a file 'test1main.fs' and will build test1main.exe.

 Although the makefile will call rustlr on the grammar, we recommend rustlr be called separately so that it's clear if there's anything